On commutative nonarchimedean Banach fields: Banach algebras and their spectra

 \begin{defn} Let $A$ be a Banach ring with a specified submultiplicative norm $\left| \bullet \right|$.
 The \emph{Gel'fand spectrum} of $A$ is the set $\calM(A)$ of multiplicative seminorms on $A$ bounded above by the specified norm (note that the zero function is excluded).
 It has been shown by Berkovich \cite[Theorem~1.2.1]{berkovich1} (see also \cite[\S 2.3]{part1}) that $\calM(A) \neq \emptyset$ if $A \neq 0$, and moreover the \emph{spectral seminorm}

 satisfies

 in particular, the maximum is achieved.
 For $\alpha \in \calM(A)$, define $\ker(\alpha) := \alpha^{-1}(0)$; this is a prime ideal of $A$.

 We say that $A$ is \emph{uniform} if $A^{\circ}$ is bounded in $A$.
-It is equivalent to require that $\left| x \right|_{\spect}$ is a norm equivalent to the originally specified norm in the sense of Remark~\ref{R:single point1} \cite[\S 2.8]{part1}.
+If $A$ is Tate, it is equivalent to require that $\left| x \right|_{\spect}$ is a norm defining the same topology as the originally specified norm; compare Remark~\ref{R:single point1} and \cite[\S 2.8]{part1}.
 In general, the separated completion of $A$ with respect to the spectral seminorm is another Banach ring, denoted by $A^u$ and called the \emph{uniformization} of $A$; note that the natural map $A \to A^u$ induces a bijection $\calM(A^u) \cong \calM(A)$ (which is a homeomorphism for the topology described in Remark~\ref{R:connected} below). \end{defn}

 \begin{remark} Note that while the definition of $\calM(A)$ refers to a norm, the underlying set of $\calM(A)$ depends only on the underlying topology of $A$.
 This may be seen by identifying the elements of $\calM(A)$ with nonzero continuous homomorphisms from $A$ to nonarchimedean fields, as in \cite[Remarks~1.2.2(ii)]{berkovich1}, or with equivalence classes of continuous real semivaluations on $A$, as in Remark~\ref{R:single point2} below. \end{remark}